TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4005/readme.md

 >
 > While such a *LED* might be fun for some and can safely be ignored by others, the board has more serious flaws: the maximum output current is capped at around **1A**, so while the **XL4005** used on the board can handle up to **5A**, the board cannot.
 >
 > If all you need is **1A**, then there are much cheaper and very much smaller converters available.
-So the takeaway is: the controller specs are one thing.
+The takeaway is: the controller specs are one thing.
 A more relevant fact is what an actual board can deliver.
 The only way to find out is to test and measure boards yourself before you buy in larger quantity.

 | Property | Value |
 | --- | --- |